 When you use your Cryptocurrencies Hub to sell your Crypto Assets, we will deliver the proceeds from the sale into your Venmo account balance.
-The timing of transfers of proceeds may be affected by holds or limitations we place on your Venmo account, including specific holds or limitations with respect to the proceeds of the sale of your Crypto Assets.To sell Crypto Assets, we will first show you the amount of money for which the Crypto Assets would be sold.Because the price of Crypto Assets fluctuates, the price we provide will only be valid for a limited time.
+The timing of transfers of proceeds may be affected by any holds or limitations we place on your Venmo account, including specific holds or limitations with respect to the proceeds of the sale of your Crypto Assets.To sell Crypto Assets, we will first show you the amount of money for which the Crypto Assets would be sold.Because the price of most Crypto Assets fluctuates, the price we provide will only be valid for a limited time.
 If the price we provided expires, you won't be able to complete your transaction at that price.
 If you still want to sell your Crypto Assets, we will provide you updated pricing information.
 The updated price you see may be much lower than a price that just expired.
-This is because Crypto Assets are inherently volatile.
+This is because most Crypto Assets are inherently volatile.
+The price of PYUSD, unlike other Crypto Assets, will remain fixed at $1.00 U.S. dollar per PYUSD token when bought from or sold to us on the Cryptocurrencies Hub.
 Please read the RISK DISCLOSURES for more information.
-Once you confirm your transaction, we will execute your sale with our trading Service Provider.
+Once you confirm your transaction, we will execute and settle your sale with our Service Provider.

 Once you confirm your sale, your transaction is not reversible.
 If we cannot complete your sale for any reason, we will notify you.
 Once your transaction is complete, we will email you a receipt.
 You may also see your transaction history in your Venmo Account.

 Sending Crypto Assets